samtaggart/data_threefold_projects_friends/info/people/sacha_obeegadoo/sacha_obeegadoo.md

 bio = "Sacha is a positive and outgoing individual.
 Seeking challenging and dynamic opportunities, he invests himself in sustainable activities with a view to producing real results and doing good for the world.
 He believes that change is the only constant."

 [ecosystem]
-# can be chosen from: freeflowcitizen, matchmaker, tfambassador, tffarmer, wisdomcouncil
+# can be chosen from: freeflowcitizen, matchmaker, ambassador, farmer, wisdomcouncil
-memberships = ["freeflowcitizen", "tfambassador"]
+memberships = ["freeflowcitizen", "ambassador"]

 ```